LuckyLaharlTim/MUSA_5080_Final/deliverables/deliverable1.md

 # What are the use cases for your app and what should the app do?

 *	There are foreseen delays or emergencies that impacts other trains.
-	-	Make it clear wheter a delay is predicted or confirmed.
+	-	Make it clear whether a delay is predicted or confirmed.
 *	A delay is forecasted to be so long that an alternate train would be better (and new tickets are not an issue to obtain)
 	-	Use different color scheme and symbols (yellow : warning, red (or dark-brown) : other route or mode, dark-red : complete stop)
 *	Delay is predicted how far in advance?